 |Not being delivered|

-- an understanding of the military and political character of the praetorian guard throughout the period of the Empire;
+- demonstrate, by way of written examination and course work as well as in class discussion, an understanding of the military and political character of the praetorian guard throughout the period of the Empire;

-- an understanding of the ways in which the guard interacted with various institutions in Rome and beyond;
+- demonstrate, by way of written examination and course work as well as in class discussion, an understanding of the ways in which the guard interacted with various institutions in Rome and beyond;

-- an understanding of the interaction of various sources of evidence (literary, epigraphic and archaeological) in the construction of an historical understanding of the guard.
+- demonstrate, by way of written examination and course work as well as in class discussion, an understanding of the interaction of various sources of evidence (literary, epigraphic and archaeological) in the construction of an historical understanding of the guard.

 |Graduate Attributes and Skills